top of page

 Course Outline: Term 3

-Module 5: The Symbols & Setting
+Module 5: Symbols & Setting

 Develop symbols for your story and discover how settings are forms of symbolism in storytelling.